Bourgogne Franche Comté

 It was classified Grand Site de France on May 26, 2013.

-Its formation goes back to the Mesozoic, when the region was covered with warm seas.
+Its formation goes back to the Mesozoic, when a warm sea covered the region.

-La Roche de Solutré, however, is made up of fossilized coral reefs formed some 160 million years ago!
+La Roche de Solutré, however, consists of fossilized coral reefs formed some 160 million years ago!

-The tender rocks indeed collapsed under the effect of erosion and formed the Plaine de la Saône.
+As a result, the tender rock collapsed under the effect of erosion and formed the Plaine de la Saône.

 The hard rocks, such as La Roche de Solutré, resisted and ended up peaking above the plain.